datastreamapp/schema/docs/README.md

 DataStream’s open data schema (DS-WQX v1.0) was fully implemented across all regional DataStream platforms in 2019.

 ## Changelog
-The DataStream open data schema is an evolving and changing model and therefore is subject to various additions/differences over time.
-These changes most often deal with the addition or subtraction of allowed values.
-To see the most recent version number as well as any changes made since the last please see the [Google Sheet Changelog](https://docs.google.com/spreadsheets/d/1gau2kMxcXiBu1ZdqpT-DO4zrRLNNzo8Ez32pweOYpro#gid=37982279).
+The DataStream open data schema will continue to evolve to meet user needs and therefore is subject to various updates over time.
+These changes most often deal with the addition of new allowed values.
+To view the most recent version, record of changes and version number please see the [DataStream Upload Template](https://docs.google.com/spreadsheets/d/1gau2kMxcXiBu1ZdqpT-DO4zrRLNNzo8Ez32pweOYpro#gid=37982279).

 ## Dataset Metadata
 In addition to the observation-level information in DS-WQX, DataStream uses the following schema for dataset metadata.